BhautikUltragames/Ander-Bahar/docs/ANIMATIONS.md

 ## 📋 Overview

-This document provides comprehensive documentation of all animations, transitions, and motion effects used in the Andar Bahar Flutter web game.
+This document provides comprehensive documentation of all animations, transitions, and motion effects used in the Andar Bahar Flutter web game, including the new animated card dealer system.
 Use this as a reference for maintaining animation consistency and implementing new animated features.

 ## 🎯 Animation Principles